New

 Your brief is ready to publish when:

-- The target audience is specific and recruiteable
+• The target participant is specific and recruitable based on behavioral criteria

 Once you're satisfied, head over to Publishing Your Study to make it live.